Find Affordable College Courses

 NYU Public Health Master’s Program

-Of the 16 public health students who graduated with a master's degree in 2020-2021 from NYU, about 31% were men and 69% were women.
-Nationwide, master's degree programs only see 24% men graduate in public health each year.
-NYU does a better job at serving the male population as it supports 8% more men than average.
+For the most recent academic year available, 50% of public health master's degrees went to men and 50% went to women.
+Nationwide, master's degree programs only see 20% men graduate in public health each year.
+NYU does a better job at serving the male population as it supports 30% more men than average.

 undefined